Some explicit results on the sum of a prime and an almost prime

 \section{The conditional result}

 In this section we prove Theorem \ref{conthm}.
 As assuming GRH allows for many improvements to the unconditional result, this section is quite large and has been split into three parts.
-To begin with, we will use some recent results of Ernvall-Hytönen and Palojärvi \cite{ErnPal2022} to obtain conditional bounds for the error terms $\left|\pi(x;q,a)-\frac{\li(x)}{\varphi(q)}\right|$ and $\left|\theta(x;q,a)-\frac{x}{\varphi(q)}\right|$ appearing in the prime number theorem for arithmetic progressions.
+To begin with, we will use some recent results of Greni\'e and Molteni \cite{ExplChebotarev2019} to obtain conditional bounds for the error terms $\left|\pi(x;q,a)-\frac{\li(x)-\li(2)}{\varphi(q)}\right|$ and $\left|\theta(x;q,a)-\frac{x}{\varphi(q)}\right|$ appearing in the prime number theorem for arithmetic progressions.
 Next, we will extend Lemma \ref{djshehzadlem} under assumption of GRH.
 Finally, we will prove a conditional lower bound on $S(A,P(z))$ and use this to prove Theorem \ref{conthm}.

-We note that in Sections \ref{condboundssect} and \ref{sapsubsect} there are some similarities with upcoming work due to Bordignon and the second author \cite{BS22}.
+We note that in Sections \ref{condboundssect} and \ref{sapsubsect} there are some similarities with recent work due to Bordignon and the second author \cite{bordignon2024explicit}, which was written concurrently with this paper.
 However, we have still included all the details here to make this paper self-contained.